 Social Work Associations in Kansas

-- The National Association of Social Workers (NASW): Kansas Chapter – The Kansas chapter of the NASW offers information about regional chapters within the state, upcoming conferences, and continuing education opportunities.
+- The National Association of Social Workers (NASW) – There is not currently a Kansas chapter in the NASW, but the national site offers information about regional chapters, upcoming conferences, and continuing education opportunities nationwide.

 - The Kansas School Social Worker Association – Promotes the advancement and support for school social workers to enhance child’s educational experience.
 The organization offers professional development and continuing education opportunities, advocating for the field, and connecting its members.

 Frequently Asked Questions

 Question: Can I begin practicing independently once I become registered as a Licensed Specialist Clinical Social Worker (LSCSW)?